jovibor/HexCtrl/README.md

 ## [](#)Scroll Bars
 When I started to work with very big files, I immediately faced one very nasty inconvenience:
-The standard Windows scrollbars can hold only signed integer value, which is too little to scroll through many gigabytes of data.
+The standard **Windows** scrollbars can hold only signed integer value, which is too little to scroll through many gigabytes of data.
 It could be some workarounds and crutches involved to overcome this, but frankly saying i'm not a big fan of this kind of approach.

-That's why HexControl uses its own scrollbars.
-They work with unsigned long long values, which is way bigger than standard signed ints.
+That's why **HexControl** uses its own scrollbars.
+They work with `unsigned long long` values, which is way bigger than standard signed ints.
-These scrollbars behave as normal Windows scrollbars, and even reside in the non client area, as the latter do.
+These scrollbars behave as normal **Windows** scrollbars, and even reside in the non client area, as the latter do.

 ## [](#)Methods
-Hex control has plenty of methods that you can use to customize its appearance, and to manage its behaviour.<br>
+**HexControl** has plenty of methods that you can use to customize its appearance, and to manage its behaviour.<br>
 These methods' usage is pretty straightforward, and clean, from their naming:
 ```cpp
 bool Create(const HEXCREATESTRUCT& hcs); //Main initialization method.